linminhtoo/recipe-chatbot/homeworks/optional/phoenix-integration/README.md

 By completing this assignment, you will:
 - Set up Phoenix tracing infrastructure for LLM applications
 - Implement session-based conversation tracking
-- Instrument FastAPI endpoints and LiteLLM calls
+- Instrument FastAPI endpoints and OpenAI-compatible vLLM calls
 - Visualize conversation flows and debug chat interactions
 - Monitor application performance and user behavior patterns